dgitelman1/Neural-Network-Visualization/README.md

-In progress - explanation of NN training process (Using tensorflow.js) with interactive viusalizations
+Explanation of NN training process (Using tensorflow.js) with interactive viusalizations